harshb/harshb.github.io/_posts/2019-09-05-faiz-hum-dekhenge.md

 "I am Truth..
 I am Truth": this thundering chant will roar

-that is me, and  its you for sure.
+that is me, and  it's you for sure.

 And,  the pure hearted people will rule:

-that is me, and  its you for sure.
+that is me, and  it's you for sure.